 Takeaways from the G20 Young Entrepreneur’s Alliance Summit

 Those were my main takeaways from visiting China.
 I also took a lot away from participating in the G20 YEA summit.
 I got to observe, participate and share ideas about how to grow entrepreneurial ecosystems in our respective countries – represented by over 300 delegates.
 It was an incredible experience to witness how countries can sit together and deliberate on issues and come together to create recommendations for government and entrepreneurs.
-It was also gratifying to learn that the work we do at the Foundation for Young Australians (particularly the $20 Boss high school entrepreneurship program) is world class and in demand from other countries.
-My own initiative JobHack also received a strong reception and interest from different parties.
+It was also gratifying to learn that the work we do at the where can i purchase celebrex (particularly the mail order celebrex high school entrepreneurship program) is world class and in demand from other countries.
+My own initiative order celebrex online also received a strong reception and interest from different parties.

 From this trip I’ve taken a lot of ideas, networks and lessons to bring back to Australia.
 I’m honoured to have been inducted as Co-President for G20 YEA Australia.
 I look forward to building on the work of G20 YEA within Australia.